dineshbali18/from-bali/README.md

 |Humma Humma|feel-good love song that connects with heart |Shekarchandra|
 |BheemlaNayak|powerful and energetic song that gives you the energy |Thaman S|
 |Kollagottey|Catchy hook, vibrant energy, and Anirudh's infectious groove make Kollagottey an irresistible dancefloor anthem|Anirudh Ravichander|

+---
+# Favourite Quotes

+> If you want to shine like a sun, first burn like a sun

+> To succeed in your mission, you must have single-minded devotion to your goal.

+Author Name: *APJ Abdul Kalam*